The Scatty Mum

 ⬇️ Here you will find an overview of how to make the recipe.
 For full information on ingredients and quantities please see the recipe card at the bottom of the page ⬇️

-To prepare the pork belly, first, cut it into bite-sized chunks and place them in a mixing bowl.
+Step 1: To prepare the pork belly, first, cut it into bite-sized chunks and place them in a mixing bowl.
 Sprinkle Chinese 5 spice, salt, and black pepper over the pork belly, then toss until everything is evenly combined.
-The seasoning will help to bring out the flavours of the meat.

-While the pork belly is cooking, prepare the vegetables.
-Finely chop the red pepper, garlic, and half of the chilli, and slice the spring onion and the other half of the chilli.
+Step 3: While the pork belly is cooking, prepare the vegetables.
+Finely chop the red pepper, garlic, and half of the chilli, then slice the spring onion and the other half of the chilli.

-In a small bowl, mix together the honey, sesame oil, and coconut aminos to make the sauce.
+Step 5: In a small bowl, mix together the honey, sesame oil, and coconut aminos or soy sauce to make the sauce.

-Finally, garnish the fried rice with chopped green onions and red chilli, which will add a pop of colour and freshness to the dish.
+Step 8: Finally, garnish the fried rice with chopped green onions and red chilli, before serving straight away.

 Bowl of pork belly fried rice garnished with red chilli and spring onion.